Skin and Coat Oil 101

 Skin & Coat Oil is easy to pump on top of your pup’s meals.

-Skin and Coat Oil is one of the easiest ways to improve your dog’s coat health—all you have to do is add a few pumps to your pup’s food bowl.
+Skin and Coat Oil is one of the easiest ways to support your dog’s coat health—all you have to do is add a few pumps to your pup’s food bowl.
 The dosage depends on your dog’s weight:

 • 0-25 lbs. – 1 pump